-Use of firm, highest quality felt, and lubrication and ironing of that felt, leads to the best results.
+Bottom line: use of firm, highest quality felt, and lubrication and ironing of that felt, leads to the best results.

 Done on a regular basis, every one to three or four years, this process of lubrication and resizing takes less than an hour, and contributes a great deal to the foundation of the action, its feel and responsiveness.
 With experience, the keys can be dropped back onto the keypins with no need to do more than a bit of spot-checking for sizing issues.
 To check for friction-free fit, use jiffy key leads placed on the back of each key so that it just balances.
 Then check the key for complete freedom of movement without any drag (lightly tap the key in either direction with a fingertip).
-No need for gram weights.
 No significant friction is acceptable (the heavier keys in the bass will move more sluggishly due to inertia - key leads).
+A small amount of friction will show up in performance and in up/down weight.